-Length of Trail: There is approximately 2 km of trails available for public use.
+Length of Trail: Approximately 2 km of trails are available for public use.

 This little gem of forest sits in the heart of Qualicum Beach.
-It’s a quiet unassuming place to take a leisurely stroll.
-You will be amongst ancient Douglas Fir trees, and will probably hear and/or see a variety of birds.
-On your walk, you will also view Western Red Cedar, Hemlock, Grand Fir and Sitka Spruce.
-Use the provided benches to sit and enjoy your surroundings.
-The bark mulched trails that meander through the 50-acre property are wide, flat and easy to walk on.
+It’s a quiet, unassuming place to take a stroll.
+You will be amongst ancient Douglas Fir trees and will probably hear and see various birds.
+You will also view Western Red Cedar, Hemlock, Grand Fir, and Sitka Spruce on your walk.
+Use the provided benches for sitting and enjoying your surroundings.
+The bark-mulched trails that meander through the 50-acre property are wide, flat and easy to walk on.

-Length of Trail: Approximately 10 acres of woodland garden trails.
+Length of Trail: Approximately 10 acres of woodland garden trails are available.

-Important to Note: There is a fee to access this garden, as well as limited hours of availability.
+Important to Note: There is a fee to access this garden and limited hours of availability.
 Please check the website for Milner Gardens for up-to-date information.

 Location(s): Coombs and Parksville